 Even under the best circumstances, parenting young kids is challenging.
-They are physically very capable–they can run, climb (on everything), stack, play, etc. Emotionally, however, they are still very immature.
+They are physically very capable–they can run, climb (on everything), stack, play, etc. However, emotionally, they are still very immature.
 They aren’t very rational, they lose emotional control easily, and their moods switch so fast it will give you whiplash.
 This is just life as a young child and it’s totally developmentally appropriate.
-After days (or weeks) being at home with your kids you may find yourself losing your patience, maybe even yelling at them.
+After days (or weeks) of being at home with your kids you may find yourself losing your patience, maybe even yelling at them.
 We all know that yelling at kids does not work (and makes you feel awful), but what is a parent to do?
 Parenting research can help us but we also need an action plan in place.
 Parenting without yelling is possible but it requires intention and having a few other options in your repertoire.

 This post contains affiliate links.
 Purchasing through these links provides a small commission to me (at no added cost to you).

 Why Do I Lose My Temper with My Child?

 Let me tell you, you are not alone.
 You’re not crazy.
 It can be very challenging to be patient with kids of any age.
 You may find yourself yelling at your kids and not understand why.
 Parenting without yelling is a goal to move toward but the first step is understanding why you are losing your patience.